Web3 ETH Developer Blog

 Welcome Back to Arbitrage Basics

-In our previous post on triangular arbitrage, we explored the fundamentals of 3-pair arbitrage opportunities.
-Today, we’re taking a significant leap forward by applying graph theory to discover arbitrage opportunities across any number of trading pairs.
-This approach transforms arbitrage detection from manual triangle checking into a systematic algorithmic problem.
+In our previous post on triangular arbitrage, we covered 3-pair arbitrage.
+This time we’ll use graph theory to find arbitrage across any number of trading pairs.

-By modeling trading pairs as a weighted directed graph, we can use classical algorithms like Bellman-Ford to detect negative cycles - mathematical representations of profitable arbitrage loops.
+By modeling pairs as a weighted directed graph, we can use Bellman-Ford to detect negative cycles, which correspond directly to profitable arbitrage loops.

 Read More